 We have historically financed our activities through the sale of common stock and warrants, sold together as units.
-We plan to fund our future business operations using cash on hand, through proceeds from the sale of additional equity and other securities, including sales of our common stock pursuant to the Purchase Agreement with Aspire Capital Fund, LLC described above, and through proceeds realized in connection with license and collaboration arrangements.
+We plan to fund our future business operations using cash on hand, through proceeds from the sale of additional equity and other securities, including sales of our common stock pursuant to the Purchase Agreement with Aspire Capital described above, and through proceeds realized in connection with license and collaboration arrangements.
 The extent to which we utilize the Purchase Agreement with Aspire Capital as a source of funding will depend on a number of factors, including the prevailing market price of our common stock, the volume of trading in our common stock and the extent to which we are able to secure funds from other sources.
 The number of shares that we may sell to Aspire Capital under the Purchase Agreement on any given day and during the term of the agreement is limited.
 Additionally, we and Aspire Capital may not effect any sales of shares of our common stock under the Purchase Agreement during the continuance of an event of default or on any trading day that the closing sale price of our common stock is less than \$0.44 per share, unless stockholder approval of the transaction contemplated in the purchase agreement is obtained.
-As of November 14, 2014, we were able to sell 3,994,754 shares for \$5.2 million pursuant to the purchase agreement.
-Even if we are able to access the balance of \$4.8 million remaining under the Purchase Agreement, we may still need additional capital to fully implement our business, operating and development plans for periods beyond September 30, 2015.
-We cannot be certain that such funding will be available on favorable terms or available at all.
+As of February 23, 2015, we were able to sell 5,994,754 shares for \$7.2 million pursuant to the purchase agreement.
+Even if we are able to access the balance of \$2.8 million remaining under the Purchase Agreement, we may still need additional capital to fully implement our business, operating and development plans for periods beyond December 31, 2015.
+On November 20, 2014, we filed with the Securities and Exchange Commission a Registration Statement on Form S-3 under the Securities Act, which was declared effective by the Securities and Exchange Commission on December 2, 2014.
+This registration statement allows us, from time to time, to offer and sell shares of common stock, shares of preferred stock, debt securities, units comprised of shares of common stock, preferred stock, debt securities and warrants in any combination, and warrants to purchase common stock, preferred stock, debt securities and/or units, up to a maximum aggregate amount of \$100 million of such securities.
+To date, we have not issued any securities under this registration statement and we currently have no firm agreements with any third parties for the sale of our securities pursuant to this registration statement.
+We cannot be certain that funding will be available on favorable terms or available at all.
 To the extent that we raise additional funds by issuing equity securities, our stockholders may experience significant dilution.
 If we are unable to raise funds when required or on favorable terms, we may have to: a) significantly delay, scale back, or discontinue the product application and/or commercialization of our proprietary technologies; b) seek collaborators for our technology and product candidates on terms that are less favorable than might otherwise be available; c) relinquish or otherwise dispose of rights to technologies, product candidates, or products that we would otherwise seek to develop or commercialize; or d) possibly cease operations.